Why it’s important for young people to have a voice

 "Young people in Ireland are very capable, educated and opinionated individuals"

+Well I would argue that we do know better.
 Young people in Ireland are very capable, educated and opinionated individuals.
-We need to show that we understand that there are decisions to be made regarding our futures and we need to propose ourselves as the people who need to be piloting these decisions.
+We need to show that we understand that there are decisions to be made on our futures.
+We need to show that we are the people who need to be driving these decisions.

 As I was writing this article, I thought I’d do a little background research and ask people why they felt that youth inclusion and being involved in decision making in society was important.
-Many said that they resented having to follow legislators who didn’t consult them and that this is why there is so much work being done in Ireland at the minute around voting at 16.
+Many said that they resented having to follow legislators who didn’t consult them and that this is why there is so much work being done in Ireland at the minute around lowering the voting at 16.
 I also heard how inclusion generates a sense of activism among young people and that this is needed not just on a local but on a national level.